mattvenn/raspi-workshop/stepper/README.md

 # Connections

+The stepper driver needs 3 connections from the pi:

+* step: take a step in the direction specified
+* dir: which direction to step in
+* pwm: we can control the current in the stepper motor (and hence it's strength) using the pwm control.

+In total, these are the connections needed:

 * connect pi pin 7 to the step pin of the driver board
 * connect pi pin 11 to the dir pin of the driver board
 * connect pi pin 8 to the pwm pin of the driver board